10 of the Most Deadly Animals Found in Montana: Montana’s Fearsome Fauna

 6. Moose (Alces alces)

-While they may appear gentle and somewhat clumsy, moose are among the largest and most unpredictable wild animals in Montana.
+They may appear gentle and somewhat clumsy, but moose are among the largest and most unpredictable wild animals in Montana.
 Their massive size combined with their temper can make for a dangerous combination.

 Moose are typically found near bodies of water, such as lakes, ponds, and streams, where they feed on aquatic vegetation.
 They are also known to consume shrubs and young trees, making them frequent visitors to forested areas.

-• Aggressive During Mating Season: Male moose, known as bulls, can become very aggressive during the fall mating season.
+• Mating season – Male moose, known as bulls, can become very aggressive during the fall mating season.

 5. Bobcats (Lynx rufus)